SkyblockClient/SkyblockClient-REPO/README.md

 #### Examples
 > Good: "Some broken code in index.json"\
 > Bad: "fix your horrible code in all of the files"  <br></br>
-## How to add my mod to SkyblockClient?
+## How to add my mod to Skyblock Clien't?
 > Quote from discord\
 > "if you want a mod to be added write a lengthy article on why it should be added, where to get it and how it is related to skyblock or hypixel and why its hulpful"